 The exploration campaigns carried out by the French-Moroccan mission “Sebou Basin” between 1982 and 2001 was to identify all of the archaeological areas on the site and to get a better understanding of the territory of the city.

-From 1988 to 1992, the excavations under the auspices of the National Institute of Archaeological Sciences and Heritage near the Triumphal Arc analyzed more closely the post-Roman and Islamic levels of the site.
+From 1988 to 1992, the excavations under the auspices of the National Institute of Archaeological Sciences and Heritage near the Triumphal Arch analyzed more closely the stratigraphy of the post-Roman and Islamic occupations of the site.